Vini2/phables/docs/assemble.md

 # Assembly

-Phables requires paired-end sequencing reads from viral metagenomic samples to be assembled.
+Phables requires either short or long read sequencing data from metagenomic samples to be assembled.
 The following steps explain the steps required to be carried out beforehand.

 ## Paired-end read files for short read assembly